DELIGHT IN ONE OF THE MANY TEMPTATIONS FOUND IN ALSACE

-While traditional recipes have been enjoyed for years throughout Alsace (and even in neighboring countries such as Switzerland and Southeast Germany), some confectioners tweak the recipe, adding grated orange and lemon peel, candied fruit and vanilla or even smoky bacon and crunchy walnuts.
+While traditional recipes have been enjoyed for years throughout Alsace (and in Austria, Switzerland and Germany where the cake is known as Gugelhupf), some confectioners tweak the recipe, adding grated orange and lemon peel, candied fruit and vanilla or even smoky bacon and crunchy walnuts.
 Enjoy it for breakfast, lunch or dinner with everything from milk and fruit juices to coffee and wine and as an apéritif.
 A dollop of butter or marmalade spread over the Kugelhopf is yet another way to indulge!

 5 oz. golden raisins